 1. Focus the energy of the AU on health systems strengthening

-Today, the need to silence the guns are not as acute in a world where a handshake could kill us.
+Today, the need to silence the guns are not as acute in a world where a sneeze could kill us.
 The AU is not unaware of the state of healthcare in Africa.
-In fact, although African member states signed up to the Abuja Declaration in 2001, fewer than 10 countries have reached 15% contribution to health.
+In fact, although African member states signed up to the Abuja Declaration in 2001, less than 10 countries have reached 15% contribution to health.
 The truth is the AU needs “teeth.”
 There should be consequences for making an agreement and not fulfilling it – and there should be incentives for reaching agreed upon goals.